 Each academic unit is to be reviewed at least once every seven years.

-A seven-year schedule of reviews is developed in consultation with the Executive Deans (or equivalent where appropriate in the case of academic units other than schools) and approved by the Provost.
-As appropriate, the Executive Dean or University executive management may request a review outside the cycle.
+A seven-year schedule of reviews is developed in consultation with the Executive Deans and approved by the Pro Vice-Chancellor (Student Learning).

 The Academic Unit Reviews Process map provides a high level overview of the complete process.